English

 • 1610: King Henry IV builds the Grande Galerie connecting the Louvre Palace to the Tuileries Palace.

-• 17th Century: The Louvre begins its transformation into a museum, with King Louis XVI ordering the construction of the Cour Carrée and the Louvre Colonnade.
-The museum officially opens to the public in 1793.
+• 17th century: The Louvre begins its transformation into a museum, with King Louis XVI ordering the construction of the Cour Carrée and the Louvre Colonnade.
+The museum officially opened to the public in 1793.

 • 1815: Napoleon I adds a new gallery to the north of the palace.

-• 19th Century: Napoleon III adds two new wings, completing the Louvre Palace.
-In 1871, a fire destroys the Tuileries Palace, which is subsequently demolished by 1883.
+• 19th century: Napoleon III adds two new wings, completing the Louvre Palace.
+In 1871, a fire destroyed the Tuileries Palace, which is subsequently demolished by 1883.

 Louvre history explained